This blog post was last updated on Tuesday, October 25th.

 There are two types of commercial real estate comps: sales comps and leasing comps.
 Sales comps are based on recent pricing or sales data, and help investors to learn how a property’s price compares to market value.
 Leasing comps, on the other hand, are used by asset management teams to project potential ROI.
 In this blog post, we’ll focus mainly on the value sales comps deliver to investors.

-The closer two properties are when it comes to their size, age, quality, features and other variables, the more insight comps lend.
+The closer two properties are when it comes to their size, age, quality, amenities and other variables, the more insight comps lend.
 However, that’s not to say that mismatched comps are devoid of value.
 It’s not uncommon for investors to adjust prices after accounting for size, age or other discrepancies.

 What Data Should Be Included in Commercial Real Estate Comps?